 4.2 The Opening of the Border

-On the fateful night of November 9, 1989, an announcement was made that East Germans could freely visit West Berlin.
-Thousands of people gathered at the checkpoints, overwhelming the border guards.
-With immense pressure, the gates were opened, and people flooded through, celebrating the reunification of Germany.
+This freedom came few hours to the most historic event when on the night of November 9, 1989, an announcement was made that the East Germans could visit West Berlin.
+At several checkpoints, thousands of people showed their presence to the border guards.
+With this much pressure, the gates opened and people came rushing in freely rejoicing over reunification of Germany.

 5. Impact and Legacy